VH-UQA de Havilland D.H.60M Moth (c/n 1566)

 along with aviator Tom Campbell Black would later go on to win the London-Melbourne Centenary

 Air Race in 1934 flying the D.H.
 Comet G-ACSS.
-VH-UQA must have flown around in the U.K.
+VH-UQA was flown around in the U.K for.

-for several years wearing its Australia rego, since it didn't become G-ACOA until 1934 (probably
+several years wearing its Australia rego, since it didn't become G-ACOA until 1934 (probably when